 The great enabler of this new retail landscape is software and it’s integration, not only from a platform standpoint, but also within itself as it now coordinates many other interfaces to provide the total shopping experience.
 The challenge with this model moving forward is that while development methodologies are becoming broader, they are also becoming more compartmentalized.
 Agile development teams, as a whole, are essentially responsible for the quality of their product’s features and function delivered in each iteration.

 The Need for Retail Integration Testing and User Acceptance Testing

 The elaborate evolution of software, hardware, and networks into the “Digital Transformation” that is the new foundation for retail, is a complex web of leveraged technologies.
-This complexity drives home the need of integration testing in retail systems.
+This complexity drives home the need of UAT and integration testing in retail systems.
 Integration testing needs to be approached, not only from the technical standpoint in making sure that the interfaces between systems and platforms work seamlessly, but also from a customer’s experiential journey.

 Let’s look again at the Starbucks experience.
 From a technical and system standpoint, the mobile app has to be easy and convenient to use.
 That involves many user experience aspects such as ordering and payment, and also finding the right store via GPS capabilities on the mobile device.
 This in turn, needs to be integrated with back end systems in accounting and inventory.
 On the fulfillment end, the order needs to be communicated to the barista, its then prepared, and when ready for pick up, a notification sent to the customer.
 The barista then needs to ensure that the right person gets the right order.
 Oops, what if someone picks up the wrong cappuccino?